JamesPImes/pyTRS/readme.md

 ## Quick Start Guide and Documentation
-A quick start guide can be found [here](https://github.com/JamesPImes/pyTRS/blob/master/documentation/quickstart.md), which will point new users to the broad-strokes features.
+A quick-start guide can be found [here](https://github.com/JamesPImes/pyTRS/blob/master/documentation/quickstart.md), which will point new users to the broad-strokes features.

 For an implementation for parsing PLSS descriptions in .csv files, [look into the `pytrs.csv_suite` package](https://github.com/JamesPImes/pyTRS/blob/master/documentation/csv_suite%20documentation/csv_readme.md), which also includes a GUI implementation (launch from console with `pytrs.csv_suite.launch_gui()` or run `pytrs\pytrs_csv_gui.pyw` directly).